 • Search and Browse.
-Customers can browse aisles to discover new items or search by categories like produce, pet food, or alcohol.
-Our machine learning-based search algorithm - based on over million search queries each quarter - is critical to enhance a customer's online shopping journey, by sorting over a million unique products to return the most relevant results.
+Customers can browse aisles, like produce, pet food, sales, or alcohol, to discover new items or search for whatever they might need from a specific retailer or even across stores.
+Our machine learning-based search algorithm - based on billions of search queries each year - is critical to enhance a customer's online shopping journey, by sorting over a million unique products to return the most relevant results.
 Our technology can decipher that a customer is searching for steak and return results for a filet when they are shopping in a grocery store, rather than steak dog treats, which would be shown when searching in a pet store.
 Our search and browse process leverages our Ads and picking and replacement capabilities to drive discovery and allow customers to seamlessly pick replacements or add an item to their order based on unique recommendations.
+Our ranking algorithms optimize results using factors that span relevance, availability, and customer lifecycle stage to ensure customers see the most relevant items.
 These capabilities bolster incremental use cases and product purchases, larger average order values, and increased order frequency.